Lido Key sunset, for a night that starts before the previews

 Is there a movie theater in downtown Sarasota?

 Yes - two.
-Regal Hollywood on Main Street is the 20-screen multiplex with IMAX.
-Burns Court Cinemas, two blocks south, is the four-screen art house.
+Regal Hollywood on Main Street is the downtown multiplex for mainstream releases, and Burns Court Cinemas, two blocks south, is the four-screen art house.

 Where do I see a movie with kids in Sarasota?